somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 {% endhighlight r %}
 * code credit to this [RStudio tutorial](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/).

+In this process, you should see the model being fit on the training data and repeatedly assessed against the validation data.

 ### Extra Credit

-**EC1:** Evaluating your model. <br>
+**EC1:** Evaluating your model: <br>
-j.
-Predict within training set (remember to transform back)<br>
+**j.** Predict for a time window within training set and remember to transform back using center_history and scale_history, which we stored in Q5.<br>
-k.
-Plot actual vs predicted values<br>
+**k.** Plot actual versus predicted values against time.<br>
-l.
-Tune parameters, repeat g-k until satisfied with results<br>
+**l.** Tune your parameters by repeating g-k until your satisfied with results.<br>
-m.
-What is the final model you have chosen?
+**m.** What is the final model you have chosen?
 Why?<br>

+**EC2:**
+**n.** Add a testing set in the above workflow.
+**o.** Use the testing set to evaluate the model.
+**p.** Add backtesting and get the RMSE results for both the testing and training with 6 splits.

-**EC2:** Pick from ARIMA or Prophet to train a new forecasting model.
+**EC3:** Pick from ARIMA or Prophet to train a new forecasting model.
 Keep in mind that you will need to create a training and test set.
 It will be best if you can also do a time series cross validation which is different from a typical cross validation technique for the reason stated at the end of Question 4.

 Here is some more information about the [cross validation](https://towardsdatascience.com/time-series-nested-cross-validation-76adba623eb9) for time series data